-&lt;sup>13 On the problem of the "school", see note 8, page 16, and page 107.
+13On the problem of the "school" see note 8, page 20, and page 101.

-&lt;sup>14 In Akkadian, the verb comes in the end of the phrase.
+14In Akkadian, the verb comes in the end of the phrase.
 This structure allows a number to be written a single time, first as the outcome of one calculation and next as the object of another one.
 In order to conserve this architecture of the text ("number(s)/operation: resulting number/new operation"), this final position of the verb is respected in the translations, ungrammatical though it is.
-The reader will need to be accustomed (but non-English readers should not learn it so well as to use the construction independently!).
+The reader will need to get accustomed (but non-English readers should not learn it so well as to use the construction independently!).